 All We Are Saying, David Sheff

-The song was co-written by Lennon and McCartney in the latter’s home at 20 Forthlin Road, Liverpool.
+‘There’s A Place’ was co-written by John Lennon and Paul McCartney in the latter’s home at 20 Forthlin Road, Liverpool.
 It was based loosely upon the song Somewhere from the West Side Story soundtrack album, a copy of which McCartney owned.

 In our case the place was in the mind, rather than round the back of the stairs for a kiss and a cuddle.
 This was the difference with what we were writing: we were getting a bit more cerebral.
 We both sang it.
 I took the high harmony, John took the lower harmony or melody.
 This was a nice thing because we didn’t actually have to decide where the melody was till later when they boringly had to write it down for sheet music.